the Homestead lights are on at night time

 REGISTER

-To Emily Dickinson, phosphorescence, was a divine spark and the illuminating light behind learning — it was volatile, but transformative in nature.
-Produced by the Emily Dickinson Museum, the Phosphorescence Poetry Reading Series celebrates contemporary creativity that echoes Dickinson’s own revolutionary poetic voice.
+To Emily Dickinson, phosphorescence was a divine spark and the illuminating light behind learning — it was volatile, but transformative in nature.
+Produced by the Emily Dickinson Museum, the Phosphorescence Contemporary Poetry Series celebrates contemporary creativity that echoes Dickinson’s own revolutionary poetic voice.
 The Series features established and emerging poets whose work and backgrounds represent the diversity of the flourishing contemporary poetry scene.
-Join us on the last Thursdays of each month to hear from poets around the world as they read their work and discuss what poetry and Dickinson mean to them.
+Join us on a Thursday evening each month to hear from poets around the world as they read their work and discuss what poetry and Dickinson mean to them.

 About this month’s poets:

-headshot of poet Devanshi Khetarpal
+headshot of poet Cathy Linh Che

 Support Phosphorescence and Honor Someone Special: